cclauss/toogoodtogo/README.md

   on pypi.
 * Once we use proper GTIN, add a `Product` model, with a GTIN and a name.
 This would allow us to still have human-readable names for products and not have to remember the GTIN of each product.
-* add a *date* filtering to the stock reading API, so we don't have to fetch all the stock readings when we sync, we can download only the ones that have been created since the last sync.
 * Create a dedicated `Employee` model, with just an identifier and an access token.
 All employee do not need to be a full-fledged django user with nickname, first name, last name and email address.
   This would ease workload on the database and allow to handle even more load